raktim-mondol/BioFusionNet/README.md

 ![MAGNet Logo](BioFusionNet.png) <!-- If you have a logo or relevant image -->

-BioFusionNet is a deep learning framework that integrates multimodal data sources using an co dual attention mechanism, specifically designed for survival analysis tasks.
+BioFusionNet is a deep learning framework that integrates multimodal data sources using an co dual cross attention mechanism, specifically designed for survival analysis tasks.

 ## Table of Contents